(hye droe kor' ti sone)

 What SIDE EFFECTS can this medicine cause?

-Hydrocortisone topical may cause side effects.
+Hydrocortisone injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately:

-Hydrocortisone topical may cause other side effects.
+Hydrocortisone injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site ) or by phone (1-800-332-1088).